Heroes Reborn (miniseries): Reception

 Heroes Reborn received an average score of 53 out of 100 on Metacritic, indicating "mixed or average reviews".
 On Rotten Tomatoes, 42% of 50 reviews are positive, with the consensus stating, "Focusing on special effects and unearned melodrama at the expense of the original's initially intriguing narrative, Heroes Reborn is a series revival with seemingly limited prospects."

 About the show's reception, Kring said: "Well, when you make a show like that, I was adamant about that show being a thirteen-episode event series, and having a closed-ended quality to it.
-I had always felt that one of the issue with Heroes was the ongoing nature of it was difficult to sustain, so I really loved the idea that this was a thirteen-episode event series, and when it was over, it was over.
-I don’t know that the audience ever really understood that that was the initial plan from the very beginning.
+I had always felt that one of the issues with Heroes was the ongoing nature of it was difficult to sustain, so I really loved the idea that this was a thirteen-episode event series, and when it was over, it was over.
+I don't know that the audience ever really understood that that was the initial plan from the very beginning.
 So I think that it got a little confusing for the audience as to whether it was a reboot of Heroes, or whether it was just an event series.
 As much as we tried to say it every time in the press, I think that message may not have completely come through, that it was always intended to come to an end.
-So in terms of how it wrapped up, I feel a little remorse that I think a lot of people didn’t understand that it was supposed to wrap up when it did.
+So in terms of how it wrapped up, I feel a little remorse that I think a lot of people didn't understand that it was supposed to wrap up when it did.
 We actually really felt very good about what we accomplished with the thirteen episodes."